Canto-Network/Canto/x/liquidstaking/spec/04_messages.md

 ### MsgProvideInsurance

 Provide insurance to cover slashing penalties for chunks and to receive commission.
+* 9% of chunk size tokens is recommended for the `msg.Amount`.
+* 7% is minimum collateral for the chunk size tokens.

 ```go
 type MsgProvideInsurance struct {